bernardoleary/Azure-Bootcamp-2018/README.md

 ## Workshop 3 – Make your own Container Registry (ACR)

-We’re going to make our own container registry on ACR, push our images to it and connect our AKS instance to it...
+We’re going to make our own container registry on ACR, push our images to it and connect our ACS instance to it...